2014 United States House of Representatives elections in New York: District 25

 The 25th district located entirely within Monroe County, centered on the city of Rochester.
-The incumbent is Democrat Louise Slaughter, who has represented the district since 2013, and previously represented the 28th district from 1993 to 2013 and the 30th district from 1987 to 1993.
-She was re-elected in 2012 with 57% of the vote and the district has a PVI of D+7.
+Incumbent Democrat Louise Slaughter, who had represented the district since 2013, and previously represented the 28th district from 1993 to 2013 and the 30th district from 1987 to 1993, ran for re-election.
+She was re-elected in 2012 with 57% of the vote, and the district had a PVI of D+7.

+Democratic primary

 Due to Slaughter's age and recent health problems, there was speculation that she might retire, with Rochester Mayor Lovely A. Warren considered likely to run for the Democrats.
 On January 15, 2014, Slaughter confirmed that she was running again.
-She has received the Democratic and Working Families nominations.